 Salary math has never been that easy.
-Lists of employees, routine attendance and leave management, leave management, and many inputs make HR feel stressed out.
+Lists of employees, routine attendance and leave management and many inputs make HR feel stressed out.
 Also, the company may never have employees with a similar payment structure.
 Thus it becomes essential to figure out the difference between exempt and non-exempt employees.

 Exempt and Non-exempt employments speak of responsibilities an employee has to undertake.
 Either they are liable for some of the tasks, or they are not.
 But an understanding of the same is required for the salary calculation.
 Here’s the fundamental difference between these employment categories.